DucPhuNguyen0412/DucPhuNguyen0412/README.md

 ### Role: Software Developer at [ISTT](https://www.istt.com.vn/en/home/)
 In my role as a Software Developer, I dive into diverse and complex projects:
 - **Text Preprocessing and Filtering**: Crafting intelligent algorithms for text processing and spam filtering.
-- **Data Visualization**: Bringing data to life with interactive visualizations using Python Plotly.
+- **Data Visualization**: My visualization of our team progress.
+The graph represent the classification and content of our SMS test dataset [interactive visualizations using Python Plotly](link-to-your-plotly-visualization).
 - **Data Crawling**: Unleashing web scraping to gather valuable data and insights.
 - **Technologies**: Python, Big Data Tools (Airflow, Spark), Scrum Management (Jira), Plotly, MySQL, Apache Superset.